-There's much to see close by, too much to mention on this page, but here are a few things to whet your appetite! ...
+There's much to see close by, and lots of things to do, too many to mention on this page, but here are a few things to whet your appetite!
+Speaking of appetite, we recommend you eat out at the Swan Inn too if you fancy being catered for!

 Wassand Loop: An easy stroll from Seaton through Wassand Woods to Goxhill and Hornsea overlooking the mere.
 [13km/8.5 miles]